chbh-opensource/chbh-on-bear/docs/index.md

 # CHBH Computing on Bear

-CHBH-on-BEAR extends the [Bear Technical Documentation](https://docs.bear.bham.ac.uk/) pages tutorials and examples for neuroimaging analyses to run on BlueBEAR.
+CHBH-on-BEAR extends the [BEAR Technical Documentation](https://docs.bear.bham.ac.uk/) pages tutorials and examples for neuroimaging analyses to run on BlueBEAR.

 Sections are organised by core neuroimaging software packages.
 Practical examples and explanations are provided where possible.